11 Court-Approved Co-Parenting Apps (Free & Paid Options)

 Use Custody X Change on your computer or phone to track schedules through their intricate calendar.

-While this lacks the bells and whistles of other options, it’s still a great resource when trying to coordinate plans.
-Making sure no one misses pick-ups or drop-offs is a good way to keep life smooth for your kids.
+While this lacks the bells and whistles of other options, it’s still a great resource when trying to coordinate plans and is a great pick if more intricate apps seem overwhelming.

 • Use on your computer or mobile device